 Although Plank’s in German Village offers mostly American tastes on their menu, they offer an outdoor biergarten to dig into bratwurst and wiener schnitzel with pints of Ohio craft beers.

 Schmidt’s has long been a culinary destination and a mainstay of German Village, starting first as a meat-packing house in 1886.
 Still family-run, Schmidt’s now operates a full restaurant, catering business and food truck (their stall at the Ohio State Fair is a popular stop every year).
 Generations of guests have gathered to enjoy currywurst, sauerkraut-bratwurst balls, schnitzel, sauerbraten – not to mention their signature Bahama Mama sausages and jumbo cream puffs.

 Valter’s pub shares its space in a century-old home with the Columbus Maennerchor, the country’s oldest continually running German men’s singing chorus.
 When the Maennerchor, which was founded in 1848, moved to their current location, they invited Valter Veliu to open a pub in it.
 Stop by for giant mugs of beer, Bavarian pretzels, sauerkraut balls, sausage, schnitzel and more.
 Visit Tuesday nights and you’ll hear the choir practicing!

-Modeled on the Hofbrauhaus in Munich, this American chain features a massive outpost in Grandview.
+Modeled after the original in Munich, the American Hofbrauhaus chain features a massive outpost in Grandview.
 The indoor and outdoor spaces offer plenty of room to gather at the long beer hall tables for liters of beer and dishes of schnitzel, Bavarian pretzels, potato pancakes, schweinebraten, weisswurst, strudel and other staples.
 House beers are brewed on site, and include a lager, dunkel, hefeweizen and monthly specialties.